-Located on the site of an early 18th-century Franciscan Indian mission in St. Augustine to the native Guale people, this Catholic cemetery dates back to St. Augustine’s early history.
-Public access to the Tolomato Cemetery is limited, due to preservation concerns, to the third Saturday of each month, when guided tours are given from 11 a.m. – 3 p.m.
+Located on the site of an early 18th-century Franciscan Indian mission to the native Guale people, this Catholic cemetery dates back to St. Augustine's early history.
+Public access to the Tolomato Cemetery is limited, due to preservation concerns, to the third Saturday of each month, when guided tours are given from 11:00 a.m. to 2:00 p.m.

 The Tolomato Cemetery was the final resting place for people from a wide variety of cultures - Spanish, Cuban, Greek, Menorcan, African, Irish, and Haitian, just to name a few.
 It was closed to burials in 1884.

-The Tolomato Cemetery served as the parish cemetery for what is now the Cathedral Basilica of St. Augustine for over 100 years.
+The Tolomato Cemetery served as the parish cemetery for what is now the Cathedral Basilica of St. Augustine for more than 100 years.
 Though some 1,000 St. Augustinians are buried in the cemetery, there are only about 100 grave markers.
 What is known about who is buried there comes from the parish death records.
-The Cathedral parish and the Diocese of St. Augustine still own, maintain and protect the cemetery.
+The Cathedral parish and the Diocese of St. Augustine still own, maintain, and protect the cemetery.